 Ans.: Since it is online allotment (Online Counselling) process, no documents will be required for participating in online allotment process.
-However, you are required to carry OriginalCertificates/Documents at time of Reporting for Admission against the allotted seat.
-Without original Certificate/Documents candidates willnot be allowed for admissionat the time of reporting.
+However, you are required to carry Original Certificates/Documents at time of Reporting for Admission against the allotted seat.
+Without original Certificate/Documents candidates will not be allowed for admission at the time of reporting.
 Q. No.9: What documents are required at the time of joining in allotted Medical College?

-Ans.: Original documents required at the time of joining in allotted Medical College are as mentioned below: - Provisional Allotment Letter issued by MCC - Admit Card issued by NBE - Result/Rank Letter issued by NBE - > MBBS Degree Certificate/Provisional Certificate. - > MD/MS/DNB Degree Certificate in the concerned Specialty. - Permanent Registration Certificate of MBBS/MS/DNB issued by MCI or NBE/State Medical Council.
-Students who have completed/are completing post-graduation by July 31, of the year of admission are eligible to apply with provisional certificate. - High School/Higher Secondary Certificate/Birth Certificate as proof of date or birth. - Candidates allotted seat must carry one of the identification proofs (ID Proof) to the allotted college at the time of admission (as mentioned in the information Bulletin published by the National Board of Examinations (NBE) for NEET SS: i.e. PAN Card, Driving License, Voter ID, Passport or Aadhar Card).
+Ans.: Original documents required at the time of joining in allotted Medical College are as mentioned below: - Provisional Allotment Letter issued by MCC - > Admit Card issued by NBE - Result/Rank Letter issued by NBE - > MBBS Degree Certificate/Provisional Certificate. - > MD/MS/DNB Degree Certificate in the concerned Specialty. - Permanent Registration Certificate of MBBS/MD/MS/DNB issued by MCI or NBE/State Medical Council.
+Students who have completed/are completing post-graduation by 30th April, of the year of admission are eligible to apply with provisional certificate.
+The cutoff date for qualifying MD/MS/DNB Broad Specialty for appearing in NEET-SS counselling s2024 shall be 30th April 2025.

+- High School/Higher Secondary Certificate/Birth Certificate as proof of date or birth. - Candidates allotted seat must carry one of the identification proofs (ID Proof) to the allotted college at the time of admission (as mentioned in the information Bulletin published by the National Board of Examinations (NBE) for NEET SS: i.e. PAN Card, Driving License, Voter ID, Passport or Aadhar Card).
 Candidates without original certificates/documents shall not be allowed to take admission in allotted Medical College.
 Candidates who have deposited their original documents with any other Institute/ College/University and come for admission with a certificate stating that "Candidates original certificates are deposited with the Institute/College/University" shall not be allowed to take admission in allotted Medical College.
 Q. No. 10: Will my original be submitted by the allotted college?